watchernyu/spinningup-drl-prototyping/readme.md

 rlkit sac implementation: https://github.com/vitchyr/rlkit

 ## Acknowledgement
-Great thanks to Josh Achiam, the author of OpenAI Spinning Up.
-I think the Spinning Up documentation/code is an incredibly good resource for learning DRL and it made my learning much more effective.
-And also huge thanks for helping me with some Spinup coding issues!
+Great thanks to Josh Achiam, the author of OpenAI Spinning Up for providing the spinup documentation and original codebase.
+Many thanks to hpc admin Zhiguo for his enormous support.